 We were absolutely thrilled to see the amount of submissions and the incredible effort that was put into the Easter trees of all our participants.
-There were so many amazing entries and it was incredibly hard for our judging panel to choose the finalists.
+There were so many amazing entries and it was incredibly hard for our judging panel to choose the winners.

-We would however, like to congratulate our 8 winners!
+We would however, like to congratulate our category winners!
 And a heartfelt thanks to all those who participated.
 We hope you enjoyed spending that time with your families and that you made new memories along the way.

 We're excited to announce 1st and 2nd place prize winners in all four categories below.

-1st Place - Floral and Festive
+1st Place -

-Rolf S. from Zurich, ON
+Karen S. from Flesherton, ON

-Brigitte L. from Toronto, ON
+Julie L. from Timmins, ON

 "The students in my classroom wanted to create and submit our one-of-a-kind Easter tree which represents each one of my students.
 Our classroom is part of an alternative school, La Clef, with students attending due to various reasons, each one being as unique as all are students are.
 The fact that these students overcome many obstacles to obtain their high school diplomas and the fact that they are from all different walks of life makes this tree special.
 Creating such a beautiful and unique tree is one of the rare opportunities that resulted in them coming together and working together.